Glossary

 You can restore or permanently delete archived content.
 For details, see Archiving and deleting assets.

-A widget opened from a selection field that displays assets that you can select for the list.
+A type of search panel opened from a selection field that displays assets that you can select for a list.
 For example, the content edit form for an article may have a field for selecting an author.
 When you click the author field, Brightspot displays a content picker listing the existing authors you can select.

-A mechanism for automatically populating a Content Edit Form for a given content type.
+A mechanism for automatically populating a content edit form for a given content type.
 For example, you can create a content template that automatically populates an article’s headline, body text, and image.
-You can define content templates at the role level, user level, and site-specific combinations for roles and users.
+You can define content templates at the role level or user level, or create site-specific combinations for roles and users.

 .